shinyay/terraform-pas-on-aws/README.md

-# Tarraform PAS and PKS for Azure
+# Tarraform PAS for AWS
 ---

 ## Preparation